shivangpandey31/PWM-Climate-SE/README.md

 ## 👤 Server Setup

-Before running the scripts, make sure the required modules are loaded on the HPC server:
+Before running the scripts, make sure the required modules are loaded if you are using the HPC server:

 ```bash
 module purge